apache/dubbo-go-pixiu/docs/developer/filter.md

 # Filter

-Filter provides request handle abstraction. user can combinate many filter together into filter-chain.
+Filter provides request handle abstraction.
+User can combinate many filters together into filter-chain.

-When receive request from listener, filter will handle it in the order at pre or post phase.
+When receiving request from the listener, filter will handle it one by one at its pre or post phase.

-Because pixiu want offer network protocol transform function, so the filter contains network filter and the filter below network filter such as http filter.
+Because pixiu want to provide network protocol transform function, so the filter contains network filter and the filter below network filter such as http filter.

-the request handle process like below.
+the request processing order is as follows.

 ```
 client -> listner -> network filter such as httpconnectionmanager -> http filter chain